brianmccrory/jazzofjapan/_albums/mayuko-katakura-inspiration.md

 ---
 Pianist Mayuko Katakura’s 2009 debut album *Inspiration* immediately impresses, kicking off at a rapid pace with "Blues For Tyner", a tribute to one of her own jazz inspirations.
 Right from this fierce start, Katakura’s amazing technique is on full display with angular and acrobatic lines flying through this up-tempo tune.

-In addition to speed, Katakura’s confident jazz piano sense extends to bluesy grooves and touching sensitivity, played with dedication to the music and to those she has been inspired by.
+In addition to speed, Katakura’s confident jazz piano sense extends to bluesy grooves and touching sensitivity, played with a dedication to the music and to those she has been inspired by.
 The ten tracks, with originals and nicely-arranged standards, make this a well-balanced album with a variety of tempos and moods.